robolyst/osquant/content/papers/fast-guassian-kernel-fit-for-support-vector-regression/index.md

 # Summary

-In this paper, I propose an algorithm for choosing kernel parameters in regression tasks termmed the *diagonal slope algorithm*.
+In this paper, I propose an algorithm for choosing kernel parameters in regression tasks termed the *diagonal slope algorithm*.

 This algorithm was tested on a variety of datasets using the Gaussian kernel and support vector regression.
 The algorithm's accuracy is comparable to a grid search which represents the best possible result.
 However, the algorithm's choice of the Gaussian kernel's bandwidth parameter is sometimes sensitive to changes in the training data.